Rules around UK Domicile vs Non-Domicile

 As a British expat, if you extend this thinking in a practical sense, it may be wise to ask yourself what ties you actually have with the UK.
 Do you have a bank account there?
 Do you have a property that is available to you any time you visit?
 The very key is the question, where is the centre of your life?

-From what has been revealed to date, HMRC is looking at many factors which they seem to have ignored in the past.
-It was once a good knowledge that if you worked overseas and were away for the majority of your time, not spending more than an average of 91 days per year in the UK, it was pretty safe to assume that you were considered not resident for tax during those years you were away.
+From what has been revealed to date, HMRC is looking at many factors that they seem to have ignored in the past.
+It was once common knowledge that if you worked overseas and were away for the majority of your time, not spending more than an average of 91 days per year in the UK, it was pretty safe to assume that you were considered not resident for tax during those years you were away.
 This is now not necessarily the case.

-Ask yourself where do you actually live?
+Ask yourself where you actually live.
 Do you just visit here from the UK?
-Do you have a home in your new country of residence rather than in the UK?
+Do you have a home in your new country rather than the UK?
 What ties do you actually have in the UK?
 A business, bank accounts, exclusively available accommodation, mobile phone contracts, club memberships, your own vehicle in the garage or similar ties?

 Taxes for Non-UK domiciled residents